Typhoo has been one of the highest selling tea brands in Britain since the 1930s.

 The 160,000 sq ft factory in Digbeth, Birmingham employed 550 workers when it was closed in 1978.
 All the workers were offered alternative employment by Cadbury, who had significant operations in the area.
 The closure occurred as the Birmingham site was unsuitable for conversion to high-speed production.

 Production was relocated to Moreton, Merseyside, which had been acquired by Cadbury in 1953 as a biscuit production plant.
 Moreton is conveniently located just a short distance away from the Port of Liverpool, where tea arrives by boat.

 Typhoo was subject to a management buyout in 1986, and the company became known as Premier Brands.
 That year Melrose, the Scottish tea business, was acquired.

 Typhoo was acquired by Premier Foods in 1990.
 In a marketing-led industry, the brand lacked an advertising campaign with the memorability of the PG Tips chimpanzees or the Tetley tea folk.
-By 1993 its share of the tea market was down to three percent.
+Its share of the tea market was down to three percent by 1993.

 Premier Foods sold Typhoo to Apeejay Surrendra Group of India for £80 million in 2005.

 Typhoo placed fifth in the British tea market in 2015, with around ten percent market share.

 Typhoo tea is still manufactured at Moreton, where 260 people are employed.
 The factory is the largest packer of own-label tea in the UK, supplying all but one of the major retailers.
 The factory produces about 25 percent of all tea consumed in Britain.